dhruvgairola/privacyCleaning/Readme.md

 All logging and printing is controlled by log4j.
 This is useful for printing lengthy debugging output to a single log file from any Java class.

 The config file can be found in: src/main/resources/log4j.properties

+Output for all experiments will be stored in the file : pvt_cleaning.out